Degree-of-freedom and optimization-dynamic effects on the observability of Kuramoto-Sivashinsky systems: Variational state estimation for Kuramoto--Sivashinsky systems

 Forward solutions to the KS equation are obtained with a custom solver implemented in JAX, with full details provided in Appendix~\ref{app: numerics}.
 The solver employs a uniform grid with a Fourier pseudo-spectral discretization in space and a fourth-order Runge--Kutta exponential time-differencing scheme \cite{Cox2002} to handle the stiff linear terms \cite{Cvitanovic2010}.
 JAX also provides efficient gradient computations via automatic differentiation (AD), which we exploit in our 2DVar formulation.
 For $L \in \{22, 44\}$ we use $64$ grid points with a time step of $0.1$, while for $L = 66$ we use $72$ points with a time step of $0.05$.
 These discretizations are consistent with prior studies on KS systems \cite{Linot2020, Cvitanovic2010}, and the Kaplan--Yorke dimension computed with our solver agrees with the results of Edson et al. \cite{Edson2019}.

 Numerical DA experiments are carried out in domains of length $L \in \{22, 44, 66\}$, each of which sustains chaotic dynamics \cite{Cvitanovic2010}.
 As $L$ grows larger, KS systems display behavior of increasing complexity: $L = 22$ lies just beyond the onset of structurally stable chaos \cite{Cvitanovic2010}, while $L = 66$ exhibits strongly chaotic behavior.
-Representative trajectories are shown in Fig.~\ref{fig: sample solutions}, characterized by undulating waveforms that manifest suddenly, drift and mingle across the domain, and merge.
+Representative trajectories are shown in Fig.~\ref{fig: sample solutions}, characterized by undulating waveforms that randomly appear, drift and mingle across the domain, and merge together.

 To verify our solver, we benchmark our solutions against known chaotic invariants.
 Table~\ref{tab: invariants} reports the IM dimension and leading Lyapunov exponent for each domain length.
 Lyapunov spectra are computed from long-time simulations using the QR method \cite{Benettin1980}, with additional details provided in Appendix~\ref{app: Lyapunov}.
 Estimates of $d_\mathcal{M}$ are obtained using the autoencoder-based approach of Zeng et al. \cite{Zeng2024}.
 An autoencoder couples an encoder $\mathsf{E} : \mathcal{M} \to \mathcal{L}$ to a decoder $\mathsf{D} : \mathcal{L} \to \mathcal{M}$, where the composite map $\mathsf{A} = \mathsf{D} \circ \mathsf{E}$ learns an identity function on $\mathcal{M}$ and $\mathcal{L}$ is a low-dimensional latent space of dimension $d_\mathcal{L}$.
 The encoder and decoder are jointly trained to minimize reconstruction error, such that $\mathsf{A}$ learns to represent states on $\mathcal{M}$ in the compressed latent space $\mathcal{L}$.
 We set $d_\mathcal{L}$ conservatively so that $d_\mathcal{M} \leq d_\mathcal{L} < n$, where $n$ is the dimension of the discrete state vector.
 The architecture of $\mathsf{A}$ is designed to promote models which only use a low-dimensional subset of the $d_\mathcal{L}$-dimensional latent space.
 After training, the autoencoder provides mappings to and from a low-dimensional embedding of KS states.
 A principal component analysis (PCA) of the encoded states in $\mathcal{L}$ yields a covariance matrix whose effective rank is taken as an estimate of $d_\mathcal{M}$.
 Figure~\ref{fig: IM dimension} shows singular values of the centered data matrix and inferred dimensions for the $L = 22,\ 44,\ \text{and}\ 66$ domains.
 These estimates of $d_\mathcal{M}$, computed with our solver and autoencoders, are consistent with rigorous analyses \cite{Ding2016}, physical-mode counts \cite{Yang2009, Takeuchi2011}, and previous autoencoder-based studies \cite{Linot2020, Linot2022, Zeng2024}.
 Further information on our autoencoder architectures and training procedures is provided in Appendix~\ref{app: AE}.